Kearny Finney County Proposed Local Enhanced Management Area

 The three options for calculating a conservation allocation are:

-Limit water allocation to 85 percent of recent historical average annual water use (2006-2015).
+Option #1 - Limit water allocation to 85 percent of recent historical average annual water use (2006-2015).

 Option #2 - Limit water allocation to 90 percent of recent historical average annual water use (2006-2015), or limit water allocation to 58 percent of base water right annual authorized quantity, whichever is less.